tharumbun/sandbox/src/data/blog/ricoh-griiix-review.md

 * **Menu System**: A bit clunky at first, though customizable buttons help ease the pain.

-The Ricoh GR IIIx isn’t trying to be everything.
+The [Ricoh GR IIIx](https://www.amazon.com/dp/B09GL1L694?tag=tbun27_cambodia-20) isn’t trying to be everything.
 It’s not a zoom camera, not built for sports or wildlife, and not meant for those who want full manual lens control.
 But for everyday photography, street shooting, and quiet documentation of your surroundings, it’s a beautiful tool.

 If you’re exploring places like Bangkok or Ayutthaya—or just wandering your own city—this camera gets out of the way and lets you shoot.

-I’ll be posting some of my favorite GR IIIx shots from Thailand soon, so stay tuned!